What is covered in a cyber insurance policy?

 Stand-alone vs. Packaged Cyber Insurance

-A stand-alone cyber insurance policy covers all areas of cyber risks; while a packaged cyber insurance does not have the full features.
+A stand-alone cyber insurance policy covers all areas of cyber risk, whereas a packaged cyber insurance policy does not offer the full range of features.

-There is a stand-alone cyber insurance product, and there is also an option to get a packaged cyber insurance product.
+There is a stand-alone cyber insurance product, as well as an option to purchase a packaged cyber insurance product.
 So if you have a commercial general insurance policy, there’s a way to add on a rider for cyber coverage.
-But a rider really only covers a few items and it can be limited in those areas, although it can also cover other things.
+However, a rider typically only covers a few items, and its coverage can be limited in those areas, although it may also extend to other things.

-It’s very wise to look at these stand-alone policies.
-Make sure that the coverage is comprehensive enough to cover these most common cyber crimes.
+It’s wise to examine these stand-alone policies.
+Ensure that the coverage is comprehensive enough to protect against the most common cyber crimes.

 the most common cyber crimes that we see day in and day out are wire transfer fraud, annoying fake emails, and texts, and phishing attempts… unfortunately, these are typically not covered in packaged policies.”

 Yes.
 That is spot on.
 Absolutely correct.
-That is confusion for a good reason.
-They actually don’t have full cyber security insurance because they don’t have the full features that come with stand-alone cyber insurance.
+That is a source of confusion for a good reason.
+They actually don’t have full cybersecurity insurance because they don’t have the full features that come with stand-alone cyber insurance.

-Normally they have a commercial policy and they see an option to add on cyber coverage, and if they are not reading through the details of the policy, someone would think, “yeah, I already added cyber insurance.”
+They usually have a commercial policy, and they see an option to add on cyber coverage.
+If they are not reading through the details of the policy, someone might think, “Yeah, I already added cyber insurance.”

-But it’s very limited when it’s a rider to a commercial policy.
-And that’s why it is so important to take time to look at this for everyone to understand what they have.
-Although it is still better than having nothing, a stand-alone policy will cover comprehensively for all of these threats, instead of packaged or add-on riders.
+But it’s minimal when it’s a rider to a commercial policy.
+And that’s why it is so important to take the time to look at this, so everyone can understand what they have.
+Although it is still better than having nothing, a stand-alone policy will provide comprehensive coverage for all these threats, rather than relying on packaged or add-on riders.

-It makes us nervous because people think they have cyber insurance but it really only covers only hardly 20% of the threats out there.
+It makes us nervous because people think they have cyber insurance, but it really only covers a small percentage of the threats out there.

-So yes it is indeed spot on to say that people are rightfully confused.
+Indeed, it is spot on to say that people are rightfully confused.

-Cyber insurance has only been emerging for the last few years and is still not yet standardized as an insurance product, and it is starting to become a little more so.
+Cyber insurance has only been emerging for the last few years and is still not yet standardized as an insurance product; however, it is starting to become more standardized.

-People are rightfully confused and that’s why we take these opportunities to try to provide as much education as possible.
+People are rightfully confused, and that’s why we seize these opportunities to provide as much education as possible.

 Picture of by Wayne Roye